Living with Existential Questions

 Part One: When the Ground Shifts

 We each trace a path through life.
 It begins well before we are thrown into this world and extends far beyond the moment we leave it.
-When we start to notice this path with genuine awareness and curiosity, it can cause reality itself to shift — leaving us feeling far less stable than we once did.
+When we start to notice this path with curiosity, it can cause reality itself to shift — leaving us feeling far less stable than we once did.

 All of this — the loss of stable ground, the weight of a rapidly shifting world, the disorientation of living inside image — pushes and pulls on us.
 We are left with language that diagnoses the experience: anxiety, depression, relationship conflict.
 These descriptions are not wrong.
 But they are incomplete.
 They name what is visible at the surface without touching what lies beneath.